x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-other-types-of-imap-mailboxes.md

 ![A sample migration file for Courier IMAP](../media/0f837f06-1ba9-4065-ab65-9af0d10ba283.png)

-To continue the required steps using the new Exchange Admin Center, click here, otherwise if you want to use the classic Exchange Admin Center, continue reading.
+To continue the required steps using the new Exchange Admin Center, click [Step 3: Create a migration batch to migrate your mailboxes and connect Microsoft 365 or Office 365 to your email system (new EAC)](#step-3-create-a-migration-batch-to-migrate-your-mailboxes-and-connect-microsoft-365-or-office-365-to-your-email-system-new-eac), otherwise if you want to use the classic Exchange Admin Center, continue reading.

 ### Step 3: Connect Microsoft 365 or Office 365 to your email system (classic EAC)